CusMeDroid/ksmart/README.md

-# Halo
+# Hello
-KSMART adalah singkatan dari Klati Smart yang merupakan pengembangan projek antara arduino dengan android studio.
-Seperti BoT atau IoT.
+KSMART is an abbreviation of Klati Smart which is a development project between Arduino and Android Studio.
+Like BoT or IoT project that develops remote electrical control.